 Field experience has proven that, as hole inclination increases from zero to approximately 67°, hole cleaning becomes more difficult, and a higher flow rate is more favorable.
 The flow rate requirements reach a maximum at +/- 65 to 67°, and then slightly reduced toward the horizontal.

-Also, it has been proven that at hole inclination range 25° to 45°, a stop in circulation due to a sudden pump shutdown or any other reason can result in sloughing of cuttings downward to the bottom, which may cause a mechanical pipe stuck problems.
+Also, it has been proven that at a hole inclination range of 25° to 45°, a stop in circulation due to a sudden pump shutdown or any other reason can result in the sloughing of cuttings downward to the bottom, which may cause mechanical pipe stuck problems.

 The Effect Of Drill String Rotation On Hole Cleaning

-Field experience has shown, that Drill String rotation is an important factor in improving hole cleaning. how much the rotation affects the hole cleaning depend on other factors:
+Field experience has shown that Drill String rotation is important in improving hole cleaning.
+How much the rotation affects the hole cleaning depends on other factors:

 - Flow rate.